v-iinh/coin-dash/README.md

 # Coin Dash

 Blockchain technology is a growing industry as the world continues to dive into a digital revolution.
-Coin Dash is a project that aims to be a small step for people with no expereince, to be able to dive into the world of Cryptocurrency and NFTs.
+Coin Dash is a project that aims to be a small step for people with no expereince, to be able to access information for Cryptocurrency and NFTs.
 Using the CoinGecko API, users are able to view data for a variety of items, and search for them as well.

 ## Languages & Tools